 Gary L. McIntosh is a nationally and internationally known professor of Christian Ministry & Leadership.
 He is recognized as the foremost spokesperson for classical Church Growth Missiology in the USA.
 As a church growth expert, he publishes Growth Points, a monthly publication read by over 7,000 church leaders.
-Dr. McIntosh is in wide demand as a speaker and seminar leaders on numerous subjects related to church life and ministry.
+McIntosh is in wide demand as a speaker and seminar leader on numerous subjects related to church life and ministry.
 He has published over 300 articles and reviews in Christian magazines and theological journals, and is the author of twenty-two books including One Size Doesn't Fit All; One Church, Four Generations; Staff Your Church for Growth; Biblical Church Growth, and the award-winning What Every Pastor Should Know: 101 Indispensable Rules of Thumb for Leading Your Church (Baker Books, 2013).

-Dr. Alan McMahan has served in churches in North America and on the Pacific Rim as well as taught in the areas of missiology, church growth, leadership, organizational development, and evangelism.
-He has been active in training undergraduate and graduate students including mid-career professionals, Bible school teachers, pastors, and denominational leaders through the U.S., Canada, Eastern Europe, and Southeast Asia in the effective means to develop leaders and grow churches.
+Alan McMahan has served in churches in North America and on the Pacific Rim as well as taught in the areas of missiology, church growth, leadership, organizational development and evangelism.
+He has been active in training undergraduate and graduate students including mid-career professionals, Bible school teachers, pastors and denominational leaders through the U.S., Canada, Eastern Europe and Southeast Asia in the effective means to develop leaders and grow churches.
 He maintains an active consulting service in churches and is the former President of the American Society of Church Growth.
 He has earned degrees from Fuller Seminary, Asbury Seminary, the Alliance Theological Seminary and Nyack College.
 His Ph.D. dissertation was entitled, "Training Turnaround Leaders, Systemic Approaches to Reinstate Growth in Plateaued Churches."
 He has served as a Vice President for the Alliance Theological Seminary, and as the Academic Dean at The King’s College in mid-town Manhattan.
 McMahan now works at Biola University as an Associate Professor in the School of Intercultural Studies and serves as the Department Chair for the Undergraduate Intercultural Studies Program.
 He is married to Terri, and has two sons.

-Dr. Russell's areas of expertise are exegesis, hermeneutics, and New Testament theology, especially as they relate to world evangelism and the spiritual growth of the church.
-He has an extensive background in collegiate ministries, university teaching, and the pastorate, having planted two churches.
+Walt Russell's areas of expertise are exegesis, hermeneutics and New Testament theology, especially as they relate to world evangelism and the spiritual growth of the church.
+He has an extensive background in collegiate ministries, university teaching and the pastorate, having planted two churches.
 He authored The Flesh/Spirit Conflict in Galatians and Playing with Fire: How the Bible Ignites Change in Your Soul.
-Dr. Russell has contributed articles to Bibliotheca Sacra, Journal of the Evangelical Theological Society, Grace Theological Journal, Westminster Theological Journal, Trinity Journal, and Christianity Today.
-His life themes are the primacy of the Great Commission in the life of the church, the renewal of the church through the development of dynamic community, and the strengthening of the church through vibrant teaching of the Scriptures.
+Russell has contributed articles to Bibliotheca Sacra, Journal of the Evangelical Theological Society, Grace Theological Journal, Westminster Theological Journal, Trinity Journal and Christianity Today.
+His life themes are the primacy of the Great Commission in the life of the church, the renewal of the church through the development of dynamic community and the strengthening of the church through vibrant teaching of the Scriptures.

 Dr. Steffen served 20 years with New Tribes Mission, 15 of those in the Philippines.
 He is Professor Emeritus of Intercultural Studies in the School of Intercultural Studies at Biola University in La Mirada, California.

-Dr. Thoennes is committed to teaching biblical and systematic theology so that he and his students love God and people more fully.
-He strives to make the necessary connections between the study of theology, obedience to Jesus, and fulfilling the Great Commission.
-He has taught theology and evangelism at the college and seminary levels for several years and is a frequent guest speaker at churches, conferences, and retreats, in addition to co-pastoring a local church.
-Dr. Thoennes has received the University award for faculty excellence and professor of the year.
-His research interests include godly jealousy, the atonement, the exclusivity of Christ, and theology of culture.
+Erik Thoennes is committed to teaching biblical and systematic theology so that he and his students love God and people more fully.
+He strives to make the necessary connections between the study of theology, obedience to Jesus and fulfilling the Great Commission.
+He has taught theology and evangelism at the college and seminary levels for several years and is a frequent guest speaker at churches, conferences and retreats, in addition to co-pastoring a local church.
+Thoennes has received the University award for faculty excellence and professor of the year.
+His research interests include godly jealousy, the atonement, the exclusivity of Christ and theology of culture.